NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Reliable Luck.md

 **Prerequisites** Cat's Luck
 * * *
-You have gone well past nine lives to survive danger with surprising regularity.
+You survive danger with surprising regularity.
 You can use [[Feats/Cat's Luck|Cat's Luck]] once per hour, rather than once per day.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*